telerik/xaml-docs/controls/raddatetimepicker/how-to/set-first-day-calendar.md

 ---
 title: How to Set the First Day of the Week
 page_title: How to Set the First Day of the Week
-description: Check our "How to Set the First Day of the Week" documentation article for the RadDateTimePicker WPF control.
+description: Check our &quot;How to Set the First Day of the Week&quot; documentation article for the RadDateTimePicker WPF control.
 slug: raddatetimepicker-how-to-set-first-day-calendar
 tags: how,to,set,the,first,day,of,the,week
 published: True